krypted/NestMonitor/README.md

 There are currently screenshots of all the steps in the Screens folder of the project, just no writeup for them yet.

+Here's what it looks like once you build/run or install on a device:

 ![alt text](Screens/nestoverlay.png)